 There's your obstruction.

-There's your slam dunk obstruction case.
+There's your slam-dunk obstruction case.

 Barr would be well advised to use a grand jury, the same tool used by special counsel Robert Mueller in his investigation.

-Muller showed how to get answers.
+Mueller showed how to get answers.

-A grand jury with the powers to subpoena and indict would wonderfully concentrate many beltway minds now not inclined to cooperate.
+A grand jury with the powers to subpoena and indict would wonderfully concentrate many Beltway minds now not inclined to cooperate.

 Under questioning, Baker agreed that the way the FBI handled the Russia investigation was abnormal.